-To place the GPSMAP 182/182C in Simulator Mode:
+To place the GPSMAP 188/188C Sounder in Simulator Mode:

 - Press MENU twice to display the Main Menu.
-Press up or down on the ROCKER until the GPS tab is highlighted, then press MENU. - Use the ROCKER to highlight Start Simulator, and press ENTER.
-Highlight No on the retail demonstration window, and press ENTER. - Press ENTER to confirm the Running Simulator message that appears at the bottom of the display.
-Simulating appears at the top of each of the Main pages. - To turn off the Simulator Mode, press MENU, and select Stop Simulator.
+Press up or down on the ROCKER until the GPS tab is highlighted, and press MENU once. - 2.
+Use the ROCKER to highlight Start Simulator, and press ENTER.
+Choose No to the retail demonstration, and press ENTER. - 3.
+Press ENTER to confirm the Running Simulator message that appears at the bottom of the display.
+"Simulating" appears at the top of each of the Main pages. - 4.
+To turn off the Simulator Mode, press MENU and select Stop Simulator.